marko-js/marko/README.md

 2. `el` - The element that the listener was attached to (which can be different from `event.target` due to bubbling)

 For performance reasons, Marko Widgets only adds one event listener to the root `document.body` element for each event type that bubbles.
 When Marko Widgets captures an event on `document.body` it will internally delegate the event to the appropriate widgets.
-For DOM events that do not bubble, Marko Widgets will automatically attach DOM event listeners to each of the DOM nodes.
+For DOM events that do not bubble, Marko Widgets will automatically add DOM event listeners to each of the DOM nodes.
 If a widget is destroyed, Marko Widgets will automatically do the appropriate cleanup to remove DOM event listeners.

-You can also choose to attach listeners in JavaScript code by assigning an "element id" to the nested DOM element (only needs to be unique within the scope of the containing widget) so that the nested DOM element can be referenced by the containing widget.
+You can also choose to add listeners in JavaScript code by assigning an "element id" to the nested DOM element (only needs to be unique within the scope of the containing widget) so that the nested DOM element can be referenced by the containing widget.
+The scoped widget element ID should be assigned using the `w-el-id="<id>"` attribute.
 For example, in the template:

 ```html
 <div w-bind>